cyrus-and/gdb/README.md

 -------------

-This package comes with an additional [HTTP/WebSocket interface](web/) which aims to provide a straightforward way to start developing HTML based GDB front ends.
+This package comes with an additional [HTTP/WebSocket interface](web/) which aims to provide a straightforward way to start developing web-based GDB front ends.

 A dummy example can be found in the [example folder](web/example).